scripting/wpIdentity/README.md

 6. If you want to use the storage feature, you'll need to <a href="https://github.com/scripting/wpIdentity/blob/main/docs/storage.md">set up the database</a>.

+### History

+In October 2024, I wrote a brief doc about the <a href="https://github.com/scripting/wpIdentity/blob/main/docs/history.md">history of wpIdentity</a>, its purpose, where it came from , how to explore.

 ### Check out worknotes

 I've been narrating my work in the <a href="https://github.com/scripting/wordpressIdentity/blob/main/worknotes.md">worknotes</a>.